nsunami/postreview/content/post/2021-07-02-Gaming-for-peace-Sunami.md

 - Cooperation
 - Minecraft
 - Children
 thumbnail:
-rating: "85"
+rating: "86"
-summary: "This study demonstrates a potential of using a cooperative video game to reduce prejudice among members of hostile groups."
+summary: This study demonstrates a potential of using a cooperative video game to reduce prejudice among members of hostile groups.

 ---
 Below is the PostReview of paper titled "Gaming for peace: Virtual contact through cooperative video gaming increases children's intergroup tolerance in the context of the Israeli–Palestinian conflict"

 DOI: [10.1016/j.jesp.2020.104065](https://doi.org/10.1016/j.jesp.2020.104065)

-# PostReview score - 85/100
+# PostReview score - 86/100

 ## Digest of the Paper

 #### Question

 Does playing a cooperative video game together with a member of a hostile outgroup increase tolerance to the outgroup?
 The authors predicted that playing Minecraft cooperatively with an outgroup member over time increases tolerance to the outgroup among children, in the Israeli-Palestinian conflict context.

 #### Rationale

 The intergroup contact model suggests that the more people interact with the outgroups, the more they will be able to understand and accept each other (Allport).
 Cooperative video games provide an opportunity for indirect contact since the communication is mediated by a computer.
 In mediated interactions in a video game, players experience less negative emotions (e.g., less anxiety; less social cues to be distracted) than face-to-face interactions.

 #### Results

 Jewish-Israels and Palestine-Israels children (6th grade) who played Minecraft with outgroup members over time (6 virtual and 2 face-to-face sessions) reported lower prejudice, more positive outgroup characteristics, less negative outgroup characteristics, less stereotyping, less negative expectations on behavior, and more willingness for social contact compared with those who played with in-group members.
 This effect persisted for 6 months in all measures, except the negative outgroup characteristics measure.

 #### Conclusion & implications

 Improving intergroup relations between the hostile groups is important for maintaining peace, especially conflict zones.
 The current study demonstrates that playing a video game (Minecraft) cooperatively with outgroup members could be a way to improve intergroup relations in a highly hostile context.

 ## Strong and weak points

 The strongest part of the paper for me is its practical relevance.
 The paper clearly demonstrates the usefulness of video game as a space for intergroup interactions to decrease prejudice and increase positive relations.